 Fits in most drawers

-For households on a budget, we recommend the Simply Essential Flatware Organizer.
-This silverware organizer is made of high-strength plastic and rubber.
-The nonslip lining prevents your silverware from shifting around when you open and close the drawer, while the grippy feet keep the organizer from sliding back and forth.
-(That can be a real nuisance over time, since you're constantly accessing your silverware drawer!)
+For households on a budget, we recommend the Rubbermaid No Slip Cutlery Tray.
+While it's more basic in design than our best overall pick, the silverware organizer is made of durable, chip-resistant plastic and has nonslip feet that prevent it from sliding around when you open and close the drawer.
+(That can be a real nuisance over time, since a silverware drawer is something you reach for on the daily.)

 This silverware tray isn't expandable, but it's generously sized with six compartments for separating your forks, spoons, knives, and serving utensils.
-It will fit in most standard kitchen drawers—making it a reliable pick for a variety of homes—and is a breeze to wipe clean, thanks to the plastic and rubber material.
-Spot-clean it with a wet paper towel or some warm, soapy water on a dish cloth.
+It will fit in most standard kitchen drawers—making it a reliable pick for a variety of homes.
+Plus, this Rubbermaid silverware organizer is a breeze to clean, thanks to its dishwasher-safe construction.

 Nonslip lining and feet